neohiro/SystemMonitor/README.md

 - Storage sensors (I/O included)
 - ...

+You can switch the order of sensor groups.
 Allows for switching to Fahrenheit from Celsius.
 Boasts a theme selector.
 Save to Log will save the active readings into your Documents.
 The dynamic tiles are now also able to be reordered.
-A config.json file is included to save the window sizing, the selected theme and favorite order of the sensor groups.
+A config.json file is included to save the window sizing, the selected theme and favorite order.

   <img width="556" height="754" alt="image" src="https://github.com/user-attachments/assets/01f561b8-bfb9-43b5-91b3-7e61198855c9" />